 Fans - Safe, quiet, state of the art 12VDC, high efficiency, UL Listed, brushless motors, polarity protected, with locked rotor protection.
+Water and dust resistant ti standard IP55.
+Electrically matches to solar panel IV curve for best performance.

 Safety - Low power, no fire or shock hazard.
 All electrical components and plastics are UL Listed.
 Plastics are low smoke, fire retardant, self-extinguishing.
 Once installed, no exposed moving parts.